Back to News

 A call to action arrow.

-CPP Announces Acquisition of Historic Green Hotel Apartments in Pasadena, California
+CPP Announces Acquisition of MCA III Apartments in Los Angeles

-CPP (Community Preservation Partners), a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of Green Hotel Apartments, an affordable senior (62+) apartment complex in downtown Pasadena, Calif.
-This is the 15th community in the greater Los Angeles area for CPP and the 41st in the state.
+CPP (Community Preservation Partners), a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of MCA III Apartments, an affordable housing complex in Los Angeles.
+The property is situated in the highly desirable south-central region of Los Angeles, which has a significant demand for affordable housing.
+This is the seventh community in the greater Los Angeles region for CPP.

 Read More